General

 • Solving problems together.
 Neighbors unite around a shared challenge and make measurable progress within a year, even when viewpoints or backgrounds differ.

-Who can apply for a Civic Experiment grant?
+Who can apply for a Civic Experiment Grant?

+Applicants must be located in or work within the tri-state, 16-county region served by Thrive Regional Partnership.
 Eligible applicants include organizations with a valid IRS determination letter confirming their 501(c)(3) status, Native American tribal agencies, public institutions, religious organizations, and projects with an approved fiscal sponsor.
 Individuals with project ideas may also be eligible by partnering with one of these entities to carry out a project under the organization’s umbrella.

 Question text goes here